Israel deports Palestinian activist to France | Law-Order

 - Israel

-Israel said it deported a Palestinian lawyer and activist to France early on Sunday, claiming he has ties to a banned militant group, despite objections from the French government.
+Israel on Sunday deported a Palestinian lawyer and activist to France, claiming he has ties to a banned militant group, drawing a rare condemnation from the French government.

 The expulsion of Salah Hammouri underscored the fragile status of Palestinians in Israeli-annexed east Jerusalem, where most hold revocable residency rights but are not Israeli citizens.

-It also set up a possible diplomatic spat with France, which had repeatedly appealed to Israel not to carry out the expulsion.
+It also worsened a brewing diplomatic spat with France, which had repeatedly appealed to Israel not to carry out the expulsion.

 Israel says Hammouri is an activist in the Popular Front for the Liberation of Palestine, a group that it has labelled a terrorist organisation.